‘Stranger Things’ Season 2 Bigger And More Terrifying: What We Know So Far

 Millie Bobby Brown revealed that they now use code names for the characters – a strategy which the Game of Thrones team is fond of.

-Stranger Things was previously nominated for two Writer s Guild Awards.
+Stranger Things was previously nominated for two Writers Guild Awards.
 The show’s second season premieres on October 31.

 [Featured Image by Michael Loccisano/Getty Images]